dtrckd/pymake/Readme.md

 Pymake helps making reproducible research by providing tools adapted for the creation of **complex and traceable design of experiments** and **Models for data analysis**.

-This code is in a living devellopment stage and yet unstable.
+This code is in a living development stage and yet unstable.

 ### Zen